 Here at Bespoke Dental Care we offer a direct denture service from our clinical dental technician, Colin.
 With our onsite laboratory and a referral from a dentist a clinical dental technician is able to see patients directly, this means that there is no middle man and the look and fit of our dentures are generally more accommodating for patients as Colin can see exactly what the patient needs are.

 We offer a range of denture options including acrylic and cobalt chrome (metal).
 Colin is also able to incorporate unique characteristics into dentures and even copy original teeth so that they blend in to your smile as much as possible.

-We do also offer a walk-in denture repair service; we can repair dentures in 1 hour, 4 hours or 24 hours.
+We do also offer a walk-in denture repair service.

 Contact us for more information or to book in for a consultation with Colin.